The Nerd Behind the Neat Suit

 Quality is a habit, not a feature.

-Honest counsel over comfortable answers.
+Honest advice over comfortable answers.

 AI Transparency

-I use AI tools — primarily Claude Code — to build NeatNerds software and to write content like this page.
-I'm transparent about it because I believe you deserve to know what was human and what wasn't.
+I use AI tools — primarily Claude Code — to build NeatNerds software and write content like this page.
+I’m transparent about it because you deserve to know what was human and what wasn’t.
+Every AI contribution is tracked via commit trailers, provenance files, and SPDX headers.
+Every AI output is reviewed by a human before it’s published.
+The AI helps; I decide.

 How I Work